-Public water suppliers and suppliers receiving water from District water resources via transport permits are strongly encouraged to adopt water rate structures that utilize a costof-service method, which is based on costs incurred for services provided.
+Public water suppliers are strongly encouraged to adopt water rate structures that utilize a cost-of-service method, which is based on costs incurred for services provided.
 Fees may include an inclining water rate structure to encourage customers to reduce both peak and overall water usage, while fairly allocating cost of service to each customer class.
 Under an inclining rate structure, the rate per thousand gallons increases as the amount of water used increases.
 If implemented, this rate structure would ensure that rates adequately recover costs of service and meet the goals of this water conservation plan.